An Average Case NP-Complete Graph Coloring Problem: Basic Concepts and Claims.

-The {\em average complexity} of {$(\mu, f)$} is an upper bound $T(k)$ for the time needed to compute {$y \in f^{-1}(x)$} expressed in terms of {$k(x)\!=\!|x|r(x)$}, where the instance's ``rareness'' or ``exceptionality'' {$r$}, as in section 2, satisfies {$\sum\mu(\{x\})r(x) < \infty$}.
-Reductions and randomizations preserve average complexity (up to a polynomial) as well as completeness.
-Note that complete problems {\em must} have many easy instances, since both hard and easy problem are reducible to them.
-Note also that two problems under two distributions $\mu$ and $\mu'$ such that $\mu(x)/\mu(x')$ or $mu(x)/\mu(x')$ is bounded by at most a polynomial in $|x|$ then they have the same randomization since the polynomial factors in distributions can be absorbed by definition.
-For example, here one can take $\mu(x)$ as uniform distribution on primes of length $n$ and $\mu'(x)$ be uniform distribution of all numbers of length $n$.
+\pp {The \trm {average complexity}} of $(\mu, f)$ is an upper bound $T(k)$ for the time needed to find $w{\in}f^{-1}(x)$ expressed in terms of $k(x){=}\|x\|r (x)$, where the instance's ``rareness'' or ``exceptionality'' $r$ has $\sum\mu (\{x\})r(x)<\infty$.
+Reductions and randomizations preserve average complexity (up to a polynomial) and completeness.
+Note that complete problems {\em must} have many easy instances, since both hard and easy problems are reducible to them.
+Note also that if two distributions $\mu$ and $\mu'$ are such that $\mu (\{x\})/\mu'(\{x\}) =\|x\|^{O(1)}$, then $R(x)=x$ reduces $(\mu,f)$ to $(\mu', f)$: the polynomial factors in distributions are absorbed by the definition.